JiaxuanYang1204/CellScripter/README.md

 * SingleR (2.4.0)
 * NOTE: These package versions were used in the my workflow, but other versions may work, as well.

-If you can import all the following packages successfully, you are all good to install autoscRNA!
+If you can load all the following packages successfully, you are all good to drive autoscRNA!
 ``` r
 ## basic packages:
 library(dplyr)